BUTANE-Smart-Chain/Butane-docs/docs/develop/api/tendermint-rpc.md

 - `ValidatorSetUpdates`: Contains validator set updates for the block.

 :::tip
-👉 The list of events types and values for each Cosmos SDK module can be found in the [Modules Specification](./../../../../protocol/modules/) section.
+👉 The list of events types and values for each ButaneSDK module can be found in the [Modules Specification](./../../../../protocol/modules/) section.
 Check the `Events` page to obtain the event list of each supported module on Evmos.
 :::